So, what are cookies anyway?

 We don’t sell the information collected by our first-party cookies.
 Ever.

-Sometimes third-party cookies may be set where external content is displayed on our website (you may have noticed our twitter widget…) but we don’t see any of the information they contain.
-Thankfully none of it contains any personal data in any case.
+Sometimes third-party cookies may be set where external content is displayed on our website (looking at you, social media widget) but we don’t see any of the information they contain, and in any case none of it contains any personal data.

 We don’t disclose the information to third-parties either, except where required by law, but between me and you, I have a hunch government bodies and law enforcement agencies have bigger fish to fry.